philzon/helm-assert/README.md

 Running **assert** without providing arguments, or using either `--help, -h` flags, will output its usage.

-To access it directly from Helm:
+To access it directly from Helm, if used as a plugin:

 ```txt
 $ helm assert